fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 <div class="content">

-The exercises in this part are a bit different than the exercises in the previous parts.
-The exercises in the previous part and the exercises in this part [are about the theory presented in this part](/en/part7/custom_hooks#exercises-7-4-7-8).

-This part also contains a [series of exercises](/en/part7/exercises_extending_the_bloglist) in which we modify the Bloglist application from parts 4 and 5 to rehearse and apply the skills we have learned.

 ### Hooks

 React offers 15 different [built-in hooks](https://react.dev/reference/react), of which the most popular ones are the [useState](https://react.dev/reference/react/useState) and [useEffect](https://react.dev/reference/react/useEffect) hooks that we have already been using extensively.